|Maremma National Park Beach with view towards Isle of Giglio|

 Make sure you store away your sandwiches whilst in the water.
 I've seen many a beach-lover leaving with a hungry stomach because Aesop's sly creature looked so much like a lovely pet animal.

-WHERE: Maremma National Park lies near Alberese 20minutes South of Grosseto.
+WHERE: Maremma Nature Park lies near Alberese 20minutes South of Grosseto.
 You can check the exact location on my Tuscany Map.

 P.s. the Maremma national park team is happy for everybody to take pics of all the amazing flora and fauna, but please refrain from feeding the animals.